true4all/caregiver/README.md

   - Architectural spaces
   - Overall Cybernetic

-- Sustain personal neutrition
+- Sustain personal nutrition
   - Proportion of food and refreshments
-  - Time of intake and mode of digestion with respect to ciradian rhythm
+  - Time of intake and mode of digestion with respect to circadian rhythm
     - Wakeful and active
     - Wakeful and sedentary
     - Sleep and passive

 - Sustain socioeconomic and political capacity
   - Maintain personhood
-    - Beleif system
+    - Belief system
     - Attitude
     - Publicly observable behavior
     - General knowledge

   - Maintain communications
     - Articulations
-      - Rhearsable
+      - Rehearsable
       - Impromptu

   - Promote culture